cclabweb/LIVE2019/README.md

 The Web App may be integrated into a Wordpress site (https://canossacampus.it/LIVE) or can be opened as standalone (https://canossacampus.it/LIWE).

 ## Description
-For more information read the description at the top of the PHP file.
+For more information read the description at the top of the index.php file.

 ## Credits
 Thanks to the authors of these projects we've used: